Updated on February 26, 2021 to reflect new information.

 - If your mortgage is backed by FHA, USDA, or VA, you may request up to two additional three-month extensions, up to a maximum of 18 months of total forbearance.
 But to qualify, you must have received your initial forbearance on or before June 30, 2020.
 Check with your servicer about the options available.

 Foreclosure is when your lender takes back your property after you fail to make required payments on your mortgage.

 If you have a mortgage that is backed by Fannie Mae, Freddie Mac, FHA, USDA, or VA, your lender or loan servicer may not foreclose on your home until after June 30, 2021.

 Get help now

 You may still be eligible for forbearance even if your mortgage isn’t backed by one of the government agencies listed above.
 If you need help, call your servicer to learn what options are available to you.

 Don’t wait until the deadline.
-Ask for mortgage forbearance as soon as you need it.
+Ask for mortgage forbearance or a forbearance extension as soon as you need it.

 Watch this video with 5 steps to seek help.